kangidjoel/message-broker/README.md

 Using:
 - OAuth 1.0 Conventional auth using key and secret key
-- OAuth 2.0 usering Bearer Token Auth
+- OAuth 2.0 Using Bearer Token

 ### requirements
 - Windows 10, Ubuntu 18.04 x64